manteapi/raytracer-sandbox/README.md

 To compile this project requires Qt5.8.

 #### Instructions
-First compile the library and then follow these instructions
+First compile the library and then follow these instructions:

     cd app

-    #In the file customCompile.py, replace the -DCMAKE_PREFIX_PATH variable with your path to your Qt5.8 library.
+In the file customCompile.py, replace the -DCMAKE_PREFIX_PATH variable with your path to your Qt5.8 library.

     python customCompile.py all
     cd build
     ./raytracer-app